Dee Dee Rescher

-Dee Dee Rescher (born August 28, 1953) is an American actress known for her acting and voice-over roles in both film and television.
+Dee Dee Rescher is an American actress known for her acting and voice-over roles in both film and television.

 Early life

 She is the daughter of Jewish cinematographer Gayne Rescher (Jay Gayne Rescher) and actress Ottilie Kruger.
 Her paternal grandparents were cinematographer Jay Rescher and silent film actress Jean Tolley, and her maternal grandparents were actor Otto Kruger (who was related to South African pioneer and president Paul Kruger) and Sue MacManamy.